 In cases where proper tolerances have not been applied to critical and important parameters, appropriate tolerances can be applied based on variation composition analysis, and rejection of output can be avoided, thus saving costs.

-Lowering of costs without expending substantial resources leads to improvement in profits at
+Lowering of costs without expending substantial resources leads to improvement in profits at the bottom line.

-mentioned at the end of this article.
+Detailed references are of the techniques and methods are available in the literature mentioned at the end of this article.
 I too would be happy to discuss detailed techniques of such analysis with anyone who is interested and has specific cases and goals in mind.

 - Statistical Quality Control - E.L.
 Grant

 - Engineering Quality by Design - Thomas Barker

 - Optimization and Variation Reduction in Quality - Wayne A. Taylor

 Ravindra Khare is a Founder and Director of Symphony Technologies.
 He is a qualified Mechanical and Industrial Engineer and a keen student of Quality & Productivity Technology for the past 18 years.

 He can be contacted at e-mail address: firstname.lastname@example.org